 These books are designed to help a wide variety of gender/sexual minorities live truer to themselves--in whatever way feels authentic and healthy to them--and live positively while managing differences, prejudice, and loss.

 These books are for anyone, conservatives to progressives, who wants to learn updated ideas and skills about sexuality, gender, race/ethnicity, faith/purpose in life, emotional heath, and/or relationships.

-The four books of the LGBTQIA+ Peacemaking Book Project are (a) two ideas-based guidebooks published by Rowman & Littlefield and (b) two skills-based electronic-books self-published as e-chapters so that readers can choose which topics are most interesting and important to them.
+The four books of the LGBTQIA+ Peacemaking Book Project are (a) two ideas-based guidebooks published by Rowman & Littlefield and (b) two skills-based electronic-books self-published as e-chapters for more accessibility so that readers can choose which topics are most interesting and important to them.

 These books are designed to empower readers who are dealing with minority stress and stigma with research-based ideas and skills to reduce self-shame, deal better with rejection and trauma, and facilitate self-determination.